aparaviemea/Installation/README.md

 # Usage:
 ## Alternative 1
-You can use the the button [Deploy to Azure] above for the automatic deployment of the necessary Azure Resources.
+You can use the button [Deploy to Azure] above for the automatic deployment of the necessary Azure Resources.
 This script assumes that you have a valid Azure subscription and that your are logged in.

 ## Alternative 2
 If you are familiar with PowerShell, you can use the PowerShell Script enclosed.